openNDS/mesh11sd/README.md

 * checkinterval - the interval in seconds after which changes in parameters are detected and activated.
 Default 10 seconds

-* portal_detect - (optional) - Detect if the meshnode is a portal, meaning it has an upstream wan link.
+* portal_detect - (optional, default 1)  Detect if the meshnode is a portal, meaning it has an upstream wan link.
 If the upstream link is active, the router hosting the meshnode will serve ipv4 dhcp into the mesh network.
 If the upstream link is not connected, dhcp will be disabled and the meshnode will function as a level 2 bridge on the mesh network.
 Default 1 (enabled).
-Set to 0 to disable.
+Set to 0 to force Portal mode, 2 to force Peer mode, or 3 to enable CPE mode.

 * portal_channel - valid only when the meshnode is a portal.
 Specifies the mesh network working channel.
 All other meshnodes will track this channel.